2025 NHK Trophy: Ice dance

+Lilah Fear and Lewis Gibson of Great Britain secured a spot at the 2025 Grand Prix Final with their win and a second-place finish at the 2025 Grand Prix de France.
+Fear and Gibson's free dance set to a Scottish medley earned top scores for their twizzles, dance spins, and lifts.
+Gibson spoke about the importance of their Scottish free dance: "I have so much pride in my country and getting to skate to Scottish music is such a dream come true."
+Charlène Guignard and Marco Fabbri of Italy finished in second place, bringing their total number of Grand Prix medals won to thirteen.
+Caroline Green and Michael Parsons of the United States, who had withdrawn from the 2025 Skate Canada International the previous weekend due to injury, finished in third place.

 Alex and Maia Shibutani of the United States made their first competitive appearance at the 2025 NHK Trophy since winning two bronze medals at the 2018 Winter Olympics (one in the ice dance event and one in the team event).
-"Returning after seven years is certainly ambitious... and so for that to be our first time out there, I feel very proud of the way that we performed," Maia Shibutani stated after finishing sixth in the rhythm dance.
+"Returning after seven years is certainly ambitious ... and so for that to be our first time out there, I feel very proud of the way that we performed," Maia Shibutani stated after finishing sixth in the rhythm dance.
 "We've spent a lot of time in Japan over the course of the past seven years and so that deepened our relationship to our heritage and our identity," Alex Shibutani added.
 "So it was a way for us to express who we are now seven years after leaving competitive skating for a break."
 The Shibutanis ended up finishing in sixth place, admitting that their scores were not up to their usual standards.
-"We're disappointed with the scores for sure," Alex stated.
-"We've been in the sport for a long time and so we have to look at the protocols and get some feedback, but we know that we did what we came here to do and so we'll take the next steps forward."
-The Shibutanis return at the NHK Trophy took place one month after a video was leaked online that showed Alex berating and yelling at Maia for eleven minutes, including calling her an "idiot" and a "jackass".
+The Shibutanis' return at the NHK Trophy took place one month after a video was leaked online that showed Alex berating and yelling at Maia for eleven minutes, including calling her an "idiot" and a "jackass".
 The siblings addressed the video after the rhythm dance.
 "Unfortunately, I lost my temper in training and it shouldn’t have happened," Alex said.
-"I apologized to Maia right after our practice... but it was wrong and I am committed to being a better teammate."
+"I apologized to Maia right after our practice ... but it was wrong and I am committed to being a better teammate."
 Maia also defended Alex, adding: "When you are working toward being your best there are going to be intense moments, but for us we understand each other and the process and we work through it together like siblings do.
 We continued practicing that day and we choose each other every time."